 As an open society that prizes individual liberty, America depends, to a certain degree, on our ability to trust one another.
 Do we?
 The World Values Survey regularly asks a representative sample of adults whether “most people can be trusted” or “you need to be very careful in dealing with people.”
-Americans are middle-of-the-pack in trustingness, as figure 21 shows.
+Americans are below average in trustingness, as figure 21 shows.

 WE’RE SOMEWHAT HAPPY

 Our nation’s founding document, the Declaration of Independence, highlights the pursuit of happiness as an “inalienable right” of Americans.
 How happy are we?
 A good comparative measure comes from a question regularly asked by the World Values Survey: “All things considered, how satisfied are you with your life as a whole these days?”
 Respondents are asked to rate their life satisfaction on a scale of one to ten.
 Relative to our counterparts in other rich longstanding-democratic countries, we Americans are ordinary in our happiness, as figure 22 shows.